spiffe/spire-tutorials/federation/README.md

 4. The webapp renders the stock quotes page using the returned quotes and sends it to the browser.
 5. The browser displays the quotes to the user.
 The webapp includes some JavaScript to refresh the page every 1 second, so every second these steps are executed again.

-In addition to the above and for the rest of this tutorial, we are going to assume the following trust domain names for their SPIRE installations: `broker.org` and `stockmarket.org`.
+In addition to the above and for the rest of this tutorial, we are going to assume the following trust domain names for their SPIRE installations: `broker.example` and `stockmarket.example`.
 Also, the applications access the WorkloadAPI directly to get SVIDs and trust bundles, meaning there are no proxies in the scenario described.

 # Configure SPIFFE Federation Endpoints